 Our bishops, episcopal vicars, trustees and more.

-Archbishop Malcolm Patrick McMahon OP was born and brought up in London.
+Archbishop Malcolm McMahon OP was born and brought up in London.
 When he left school, he studied mechanical engineering at the University of Manchester Institute of Science and Technology.
 He worked in the transport industry before joining the Order of Preachers (Dominicans) in 1976 and was ordained to the priesthood by Cardinal Basil Hume on 26 June 1982.

 He lived in Holy Cross Priory, Leicester between 1984 and 1985, during which time he served as Catholic chaplain to Leicester Polytechnic (now De Montfort University), before moving to St Dominic’s, Haverstock Hill in north London.